Check out our thorough guide on choosing the different ways to lower your Mustang! Also, shop our many different lowering options at LMR today!

-While the stock suspension in a vehicle is good for the average driver, it leaves a ton of open-ended opportunities for Mustang enthusiasts and gearheads.
-You can lower the suspension of your car an inch or two closer to the ground, either for looks or handling.
-Whatever the reasoning, you can choose between springs, coil overs or air ride systems.
+While the stock suspension in a vehicle is good for the average driver, it leaves many opportunities for Mustang enthusiasts and gearheads.
+You can lower your car's suspension an inch or two closer to the ground, either for looks or handling.
+Whatever the reasoning, you can choose between springs or coil overs

 By boosting your suspension, you'll make your Mustang faster.
-However, you must contemplate several aspects such as budget and customization.
+However, it would help if you contemplated several aspects, such as budget and customization.
 You never want to cut corners when it comes to rebuilding a suspension.
 How stiff and adjustable do you want it to be?
 That depends on whether you're cruising down the road or racing on a track.

 Caster is a term that describes the relationship between the true vertical position and the steering axis of your Mustang.
 Strut A is the steering axis, and a higher angle gives you more stability at high speeds.
 You can enhance the camber angle as you turn the wheel, which results in more grip.

-Toe-in and toe-out is the relationship between the vehicle's tires in regards to the direction they point.
-Toe-in means the tires point inward toward each other, and toe-out refers to the tires pointing apart from one another.
-When you adjust your Mustang to have a small amount of toe-in, it boosts speed stability because of tires naturally toe-out with increased speed.
+Toe-in and toe-out is the relationship between the vehicle's tires regarding the direction they point.
+Toe-in means the tires point inward toward each other, and toe-out refers to the tires pointing apart.
+Adjusting your Mustang to have a small amount of toe-in boosts speed stability because tires naturally toe-out with increased speed.
 It also helps the tires not to rub during tight turns.

 Lowering your Mustang isn't a quick and easy upgrade.
-We know you want to get on the pavement as quickly as possible and make every adjustment, but there are three techniques you can choose from — springs, coil overs or air ride suspension.
+We know you want to get on the pavement as quickly as possible and make every adjustment, but there are three techniques you can choose from — springs or coil overs suspension.

-While lowering springs are the most cost-effective solution, coil overs and an air ride system offer more customization and adjustment abilities.
+While lowering springs are the most cost-effective solution, coil overs offer more customization and adjustment abilities.
 Regardless of the option you choose, each will deliver incredible handling attributes, as opposed to the stock suspension on your Mustang.

-When you opt to replace your original stock springs with an aftermarket version, you have the freedom to lower your car to a specific height, anywhere between half an inch to two inches.
-A lowering spring transfers the weight of your Mustang, better-improving the balance and enhancing the car's handling during turns and cornering.
+When you replace your original stock springs with an aftermarket version, you can lower your car to a specific height, anywhere between half an inch to two inches.
+A lowering spring transfers the weight of your Mustang, improving the balance and enhancing the car's handling during turns and cornering.
 The spring set you choose will determine how low you want your car.
-Springs lower the center of gravity and even boost your ride's aesthetics by giving you a fierce look.
-Mustang lowering springs are often more versatile compared to original shocks and struts, and offer adjustable ride height for more precision and improved ride quality.
-It's also vital to replace struts and shocks when you swap the springs because they will help with the proper functioning of the system and even add extra handling and performance attributes.
+Springs lower the center of gravity and boost your ride's aesthetics by giving you a fierce look.
+It's also vital to replace struts and shocks when you swap the springs because they will help with the system's proper functioning and even add extra handling and performance attributes.

-When you’re trying to decide between springs, coil overs, and air ride, it comes down to personal preference, what you want to get out of your Mustang and your budget.
+When you decide between springs or coil overs, it comes down to personal preference, what you want to get out of your Mustang, and your budget.
 It can also be helpful to look at the benefits and downfalls of each.

 The advantages of implementing springs involve superior balance, handling, and adjustability.
 Benefits of coil overs include being able to do the following:

 Coil overs are a top-of-the-line suspension upgrade that's a responsive setup where you can adjust ride height while shaving weight off your Mustang.
-The downfall of a coil over is that it's more expensive compared to springs, and not all come with compatible caster and camber plates.
-If you're wondering which type of coil over kit is best, it's still all about personal preference.
+The downfall of a coilover is that it's more expensive than springs, and not all come with compatible caster and camber plates.
+If you're wondering which type of coilover kit is best, it's still all about personal preference.
 Each one is specific for each Mustang and its application.
 It also depends on how stiff or soft you want the suspension to be.

 A firm suspension is what you expect — it's more rigid with a less smooth feeling, meaning you sense most bumps.
 However, while the quality of the ride may not be ideal, you're receiving better handling, which is why firmer is better than smoother.
 High-performing sports cars like your Mustang have a stiff suspension that enables you to have better handling while cornering at higher speeds.
 It helps your vehicle stay on the pavement, too.

-Throughout this guide, you will notice dozens of benefits that result from you lowering your car.
-But the three most significant pros include:
+Throughout this guide, you will notice dozens of benefits that result from lowering your car.
+But the four most significant pros include:

-Modifying your Mustang with a lowering system comes with few drawbacks.
-Whether you choose springs, coil overs or airlifts, your ride will be able to burst off the line quicker, and you will have better control over your car.
+Modifying your Mustang with a lowering system has a few drawbacks.
+Whether you choose springs or coil overs, your ride will be able to burst off the line quicker, and you will have better control over your car.
 A stiffer ride means you can launch and corner better while experiencing only a few more bumps than before.

 Some alterations you perform on your Mustang are a one-and-done deal.
-You install what you need, then you're back on the road.
-But when you’re implementing a lowering system, there is always room for more improvement.
+You install what you need; then you're back on the road.
+But when implementing a lowering system, there is always room for more improvement.

 Shocks and struts help your vehicle turn and are the pieces that hold it up.
 Struts are in the front, while shocks are in the back, encased by springs.
-As said before, when you upgrade your springs, replace your shocks and struts too, because you will want to keep your Mustang balanced.
-Each match particular springs, so make sure to purchase ones that are compatible.
+As said before, when you upgrade your springs, replace your shocks and struts, too, because you will want to keep your Mustang balanced.
+Each matches particular springs, so make sure to purchase compatible ones.
 The purpose of a spring is to support your car, and the goal of shocks and struts is to regulate the rebound to prevent poor handling.

-If you invest in new shocks and struts when you replace your original springs, make sure to get mounts and pre-assemble the new strut components to save time.
+If you invest in new shocks and struts when you replace your original springs, save time.
 Choosing the right kind depends on how you use your car and your budget.
-There are mono-tube or twin-tube designs, as well as flexible options that allow you to alter the suspension as needed, which is ideal for racing.
+There are mono-tube or twin-tube designs and flexible options that allow you to alter the suspension as needed, which is ideal for racing.
 Stiffer settings on your shocks and struts are excellent on the track, while softer is better for regular driving.

-You may also need an adjustable panhard bar if your Mustang has a solid rear axle.
-It will shift to the right or left when it’s lowered or raised.
-The bar will help ensure the axle is square with the driveshaft, as well as the transmission.
-But if your Mustang is from 2015 and up, it will have an independent rear suspension that won't require a panhard bar.
+You may also need an adjustable Panhard bar if your Mustang has a solid rear axle.
+It will shift to the right or left when lowered or raised.
+The bar will help ensure the axle is square with the driveshaft and the transmission.
+But if your Mustang is from 2015 and up, it will have an independent rear suspension that won't require a Panhard bar.

-A final consideration is to pick up caster camber plates or choose the more affordable solution of camber bolts.
+A final consideration is picking up caster camber plates or choosing the more affordable camber bolts solution.
 The plates allow for more adjustability and customization and can replace the strut mount.
 They also help with the proper alignment of your car's front suspension.
 Because the lowering process will knock your Mustang out of alignment, it's crucial to realign it for safety reasons and tire wear.

 Understanding Mustang suspension geometry is crucial if you want to install the best lowering system for your car.
-The factory suspension in your vehicle either has an instant center that never intersects, or it has one that’s behind the axle that isn't ideal for drag racing.
-You must achieve an optimum instant center after you install springs, coil overs or an airlift system.
-The key component in making your stock suspension hook well and run at top speeds is to have an instant center.
+The factory suspension in your vehicle either has an instant center that never intersects or one behind the axle that isn't ideal for drag racing.
+You must achieve an optimum instant center after you install springs or coil overs.
+The critical component in making your stock suspension hook well and run at top speeds is to have an instant center.
 It's the point where the upper and lower control arm intersect.

 Working with suspension geometry is the difference between beating your opponents and being stuck behind like everyone else.
 The most common thing racers do is install bigger tires and lower their Mustang, but this process shifts the geometry.
 The instant center moves from behind the rear axle to in front, which is not the ideal position.
-When changes in the instant center occur, it can lead to instability and inconsistencies when you reach higher speeds.
+Changes in the instant center can lead to instability and inconsistencies when you reach higher speeds.

 Be aware of suspension geometry when adjusting the height of your car.
 If you're adding on aftermarket rear ends, consider housings that will let you use more mounting points for lower control arms.

 You can also choose between linear and progressive springs.
 The linear version has a rate that rises in a linear way that's predictable.
-The spring rate increases as the spring compresses.
+The spring rate increases as the springs compress.
 It's standard for road and drag racing cars because you can predict how the suspension will react.
-Progressive springs are not linear, which means they are softer in the beginning and more rigid as the spring compresses further.
+Progressive springs are not linear, which means they are softer at the beginning and more rigid as the spring compresses further.
 They are ideal for street riding and can maintain ride quality.